rupeshkr-in/Coffee-Shop-Sales-/README.md

 ### 3. Categories % Distribution Based on Sales (Pie Chart)

 * Coffee (39%) is the leading category.
-* Branded (28%) items also contribute significantly.
+* Tea (28%) is also contribute significantly.
-* Bakery (12%) and other categories like Tea, Chocolate, and Flavors have smaller shares.
+* Bakery (12%) and other categories like Drinking Chocolate, Coffee Beans and Flavors have smaller shares.
 *
 ### 4. Top 5 Product Types Based on Sales (Bar Chart)
 * Barista Espresso is the best-seller, generating $91,406 in sales.